 -- caption in the Daily Prophet after he broke out of Azkaban (OP25)

-Worked for the Department of Mysteries but had agents throughout the Ministry, not all of whom knew who they were really working for.
-(For example, Rookwood was an old friend of Ludo Bagman's father, and Bagman passed him information, apparently quite innocently.)
+He worked for the Department of Mysteries but had agents throughout the Ministry, not all of whom knew who they were really working for.
+(For example, Rookwood was an old friend of Ludo Bagman’s father, and Bagman passed him information, apparently quite innocently.)
 Karkaroff named Rookwood during his own trial (GF30), and Rookwood was sent to Azkaban but escaped in the mass breakout of January 1996 (OP25).
 Rookwood fought in the Battle of the Department of Mysteries (OP35).
-Described as being pockmarked and stooped.
+He is described as being pockmarked and stooped.

 Harry had a vision through Voldemort’s eyes (via Horcrux) of Rookwood kneeling and explaining why Broderick Bode would not have been able to remove a prophecy ball from the Department of Mysteries because it did not apply to him.
 Due to the information given by Rookwood, another Death Eater named Avery was punished by the Dark Lord, which made Harry’s scar burn (OP26).

-At the Battle of Hogwarts, Rookwood was chased Percy Weasley and stunned by Aberforth Dumbledore (DH32).
+At the Battle of Hogwarts, Rookwood was chased by Percy Weasley and stunned by Aberforth Dumbledore (DH32).

 Gathered information for Voldemort when he worked in the Department of Mysteries.